-- 1. Demonstrate knowledge of basic principles of the teaching-learning process. - 2.
-Identify client's learning needs, capabilities and limitations, select appropriate information, materials and strategies based on standardized teaching protocols, and evaluate and document outcomes relative to client education. - 3.
-Analyze how human behavior is influenced by culture, race, religion, gender, life style and age and how these factors shape health care practices. - 4.
-Assess the level of knowledge and expectations of the patient family and in the treatment plan of the client and remove any barriers to participation of the family in the integration of care.
+- 1. Provide health-related information to patients across the lifespan that facilitate their acquisition of new knowledge and skills. - 2.
+Demonstrate knowledge of basic principles of the teaching-learning process. - 3.
+Identify patient's learning needs, capabilities and limitations, selects appropriate information, materials and strategies based on standardized teaching protocols. - 4.
+Discuss the expectations of the patient/family/caregivers/community in the treatment plan and barriers to participation in the integration of care.